-The Beast can play most games at 4k and still get very good frame rates, but if you’re looking for a steady 60fps then The Beast isn’t at that level just yet.
-That’s not to say that this build is bad for 4k, The Beast might not maintain a consistent 60fps, but it routinely plays games at around 45-60fps.
-So if that’s okay with you, then I’d still recommend getting this build for 4k gaming.
+The Beast can play most games at 4k and still get very good frame rates, and if you’re looking for a steady 60fps then The Beast is amazing for that.

 So to answer the question, yes this build can handle 4k gaming effectively.
-However, If you really want 4k, you could switch out the 1080 and get two 1070’s instead.
-They’re a little more expensive than the 1080 and they limit upgradeability, but they will get you a better 4k experience.
-Another upgrade path, although more expensive would be to just get two GTX 1080s.
+However, If you really want 4k, you could switch out the 2080 and get the 2080 TI instead.
+They’re a little more expensive than the 2080 and they limit upgradeability, but they will get you a better 4k experience.

-If you’re not planning on 4k, then The Beast is a PC that will just destroy anything you throw at it.
+If you’re not planning on 4k, then The Beast is a PC that will just destroy anything you throw at it with ease.